Gamma Waves and Learning

 Gamma brain waves – it sounds like a technical subject, but we’ll start with the basics.
 A brain wave is a coordination of billions of nerve cells that perform specific tasks.
-They are categorized by their frequency, and depending on their categorization, brain waves can affect children with learning disorders.
+They are categorized by their frequency, and depending on their categorization.
+Gamma waves and learning are connected, brain waves can affect children with learning disorders.

 What Tibetan Monks Teach Us About Gamma Brain Waves